GrinonBarrett/Taksidos/To Do.md

 Aldervalder
 You summon a spirit capable of attacking foes with a biting attack that can help recover a hitpoint from a creature if need be.

-Faux Fos
-Creates a colored flame that emits light like a torch, deals cold damage if it attacks a creature.

 Temporalysis
 Makes time pass by 1d6+spell tier time units (minutes, hours, or days as caster desires) for the caster.
 Can potentially include extra members.
 Time passes around them but not for them.
 Additional tiers can modify the die level.